 Frequently Asked Questions

-Is it safe to travel by train from Orlando to Baltimore right now?
+Is it safe to travel by train from Orlando to Baltimore during the COVID-19 pandemic?

 How long is the train journey from Orlando to Baltimore?

 The distance between Orlando and Baltimore is approximately 791 miles, or 1273 kilometers.
 The average train journey between these two cities takes 20 hours and 12 minutes, although the absolute fastest you could get there is 18 hours and 37 minutes.